 10 ESL Song Activities

-So check out this list of ideas for ESL song activities here.
-I’ve included ten activities, great choices for songs to use and how you can choose your own great songs for your classroom.
+Check out this list of ideas for ESL song activities here.
+I’ve included ten activities, recommended songs to use and how you can choose your own songs for your classroom.

 Contents